srmocher/Node-Weighted-Steiner-Problem/README.md

 connecting the selected node and existing nodes in the forest
 * Repeat this until all terminals are connected.

+Update: implemented for a single level but correctness not verified.

 ## 4. 3+ Spider approach (H4)
 A better approximation (O(1.6lnk)) based on below paper https://www.sciencedirect.com/science/article/pii/S0890540198927547

+Update: Partil implementation complete, however implementing the contraction functionality has proven to be a challenge.
+Due to time concerns, this functionality could be not be achieved.

 ## Files
 `greedy.py` - Implements H2 for single level